Etymologiae: Overview

-Isidore's vast encyclopedia of ancient learning includes subjects from theology to furniture, and provided a rich source of classical lore and learning for medieval writers.
-In his works including the Etymologiae, Isidore quotes from around 475 works from over 200 authors.
+The work covers many of the subjects of ancient learning, from theology to the construction and provenance of furniture, and provides a rich source of classical lore and learning for medieval writers.
+Isidore quotes from around 475 works from over 200 authors in his works, including those outside the Etymologiae.
 Bishop Braulio, to whom Isidore dedicated it and sent it for correction, divided it into its twenty books.